umbraco/UmbracoDocs/umbraco-cms/reference/security/ssl-https.md

 * Trust - when your site is delivered over HTTPS your users will see that your site is secured, they are able to view the certificate assigned to your site and know that your site is legitimate
 * Removing an attack vector called ["Man in the middle"](https://owasp.org/www-community/attacks/Manipulator-in-the-middle\_attack) (or network Sniffing)
-* Guards against [Phishing](https://en.wikipedia.org/wiki/Phishing), an attacker will have a hard time obtaining an authentic SSL certificate
+* Guards against [Phishing](https://en.wikipedia.org/wiki/Phishing), an attacker will have a hard time obtaining an authentic Secure Sockets Layer (SSL) certificate
 * Google likes HTTPS, it may help your site's rankings

 Another benefits of HTTPS is that you are able to use the [http2](https://en.wikipedia.org/wiki/HTTP/2) protocol if your web server and browser support it.